 I find more information?

 According to the Institutional Animal Care and Use Committee Guidebook, there is increasing public interest in exploring alternatives to the use of animals in research and testing.
 IACUCs regularly consider the question, "Is there an alternative to using live animals in this proposal?"
 Some suggest that the only acceptable alternatives are those that completely replace animals, while others have less restrictive definitions.
-The definition of alternatives that allows a degree of common understanding was developed by Russell and Burch, and is referred to as the three "Rs"- replacement, refinement, and reduction.
+The definition of alternatives that allows a degree of common understanding are referred to as the three "Rs"- replacement, refinement, and reduction.